-Our program is relatively new, as we began in the Fall 2009 term, but we already have a number of graduates who have gone on to graduate school and related careers – some as an extension of our required internships.
+Our graduates have gone on to graduate school and related careers – some as an extension of our required internships.

 One graduate is a coordinator of communications at a chapter house on the Navajo Reservation.
 Another works in a tribal enterprise at the Southern Ute reservation (double-major in NAIS and Business).
 Another has worked at the School for Advanced Research on the Human Experience in Santa Fe as a museum/exhibits specialist.
 Several are now graduate students at major universities in fields related to their NAIS BA Degree.

 We expect many of our graduates to work for tribal offices, schools, and enterprises.
 Others will have the background and skills to work in a variety of jobs in or near indigenous communities, meaning anywhere that quality information and understandings of Native peoples are needed, in addition to skills in personal communication, understanding of policy issues, economic conditions, media issues or ways to communicate about tribal cultures in inter-ethnic environments.

 We also have a minor in NAIS.
 The minor works well in conjunction with any major, providing both the credentials and the knowledge crucial to success in careers in or near Indian country.